IN THIS ARTICLE

 Until recently, candidates could only guess what magic combination of keywords and acceptable resume formats would pass ATS scrutiny and toss their application to a human hiring manager—who spends no more than seven seconds on each resume.

 Now, job-seekers have AI-powered tools at their disposal to remove some of the mystique—and frustration—from the job hunt.
 From AI-powered resume builders to keyword scanners and application tracking tools, candidates are increasingly empowered to use technology in what is often an exhausting, psychologically and financially taxing process: finding a job.

-“Being able to prompt a large language model is a skill,” says Muhammad Motawe, VP of engineering at The Quantum Insider and a mentor for Springboard’s Software Engineering Career Track.
+“Being able to prompt a large language model is a skill,” says Muhammad Motawe, VP of engineering at The Quantum Insider and a mentor for Springboard’s Software Engineering Bootcamp.
 “If you don’t understand something, you can use ChatGPT or any other language model to simplify and distill the knowledge for you.
 I think that’s a legitimate use case.”

 ChatGPT, a large language model by Microsoft-backed AI research firm OpenAI, is incredibly proficient at generating everything from initial outreach emails to personalized cover letters.
 Already, hiring managers are trying—and mostly failing—to sniff out job applications that seem a little too good to be true.

 A recent survey by Fishbowl found that 43% of professionals use ChatGPT at work; nearly 70% are hiding it from their bosses.
 Maria Tomaino, a career coach at Springboard, encourages job seekers to use every available tool in their job search—including ChatGPT.
 However, she has an important caveat.

 “There has to be some internal reflection,” she says.
 “Don’t present the work of a robot as your own without putting personalization, effort, passion, and creativity into it.
 If you don’t put effort into the job application, what type of worker will you be?”